/

 Geriatric assessment and planning are fundamental aspects of geriatric care.
 They involve a comprehensive evaluation of an older adult’s medical, functional, psychological, and social conditions.
 This assessment is crucial in identifying health risks, planning interventions, and coordinating care.

-The geriatric assessment is a multidimensional process.
-It goes beyond a traditional medical examination to include assessments of functional ability, cognitive status, mental health, nutritional status, and social support.
-For instance, a functional evaluation might involve observing the patient’s ability to walk, climb stairs, or perform other daily activities.
-A cognitive assessment might include a memory test or a conversation about current events.
+The geriatric assessment is a multidimensional process that goes beyond a traditional medical examination to include assessments of functional ability, cognitive status, mental health, nutritional status, and social support.
 This comprehensive approach allows for a more accurate diagnosis, a better understanding of the patient’s needs, and more effective care planning.

 • Medical assessment: Evaluation of the patient’s medical history, current health conditions, and medication use.